 It’s been well over a decade since I discovered minimalism, and while I can’t say I’ve mastered this lifestyle (I’m not even sure what that would look like—my family living in a yurt and sharing one set of utensils?), I continue to strive toward it, mostly because…

 Today I’d like to share 3 reasons why.
-Perhaps this will inspire you to live with less, too!
-(After all, my kids and I would like some company in that cave.)
+Perhaps this will inspire you to live with less, too.
+(After all, my kids and I would like some company in that yurt!)

 I hope this post has given you some reasons to own less stuff.
 And if in all your subsequent decluttering you happen to find a picture of a cartoon beaver, please send it my way.